RichardSterry/msc-project/docs/vctk_all_107_samples.md

 majority of speakers
 it's an unseen sentence.

-The second generated samples is based on a short piece of text taken from the New Yorker website (https://www .newyorker.com/books/page-turner/the-shattering-double-vision-of-v-s-naipaul):
+The second generated sample is based on a short piece of text taken from the New Yorker website (https://www .newyorker.com/books/page-turner/the-shattering-double-vision-of-v-s-naipaul):
 > _"The achievement was to have raised himself up, from very modest origins, in a tiny society of